zer2/fantasy-basketball-optimizer/about/auctions.md

 Of course, just like for drafting, any static system will be suboptimal, no matter how sophisticated.
 A more optimal way of valuing players is adapting H-scores for auctions

+## Dynamic value quantification

+The H-scoring algorithm works slightly differently for auctions than it does for snake drafting, because of the importance of money and player slots.
+See the [second paper](https://arxiv.org/abs/2409.09884) for more details

 ## Static value quantification

+This app uses an additional adjustment after H-scores are calculated, beyond what is described in the paper

 ### The basic auction model